Delhi Dental Solutions – Dental Implants in Delhi

 Depending on the type and quantity and quality of the bone, the implant screw can have variable diameters, lengths and shapes.
 As mentioned, the screw is inserted into the bone while the stump (abutment) acts as a hook for the dental prosthesis real, which is not part of the actual dental implant, but together with the implant elements provides the tooth.

 Prevention and approach to intervention

-The dental implant is a surgical intervention; therefore, it is essential that the patient reports to the dentist in Ashok Vihar all the possible health problems from which he suffers.
+The dental implant is a surgical intervention; therefore, it is essential that the patient reports to the dentist all the possible health problems from which he suffers.
 Allergies to anesthetics or drugs must be communicated to the dentist who will provide the framework of alternative possibilities to the implant, or the type of dental implant that best suits the patient’s condition.

-The first step, before planning the actual intervention, is the execution of a panoramic radiograph( OPG): it is necessary to highlight the type of bone and therefore give a first indication of the length, size and shape of the implant screw.
+The first step, before planning the actual intervention, is the execution of a panoramic radiograph( OPG): it is necessary to highlight the type of bone and therefore give a first indication of the length, size, and shape of the implant screw.
 Very often for a more thorough diagnosis and more complete planning, the dentist may request a CBCT.
-(Dental solutions is the BEST DENTAL CLINIC IN ASHOK VIHAR AS WE HAVE IN HOUSE OPG MACHINE AND WE HAVE BEST DENTIST IN ASHOK VIHAR DOING ALL SIMPLE AS WELL COMPLICATED WITH GREAT EASE)
+(Dental solutions are the BEST DENTAL CLINIC IN ASHOK VIHAR AS WE HAVE IN HOUSE OPG MACHINE AND WE HAVE BEST DENTIST IN ASHOK VIHAR DOING ALL SIMPLE AS WELL COMPLICATED WITH GREAT EASE)

 There is no single method for inserting dental implants.
 In fact, transmucosal implantation and immediate post-extraction implantology go hand in hand with surgery.